ideafarm/RFC-IPv6-Sparse-Random-Addressing/draft-ideafarm-ipv6-sparse-random-addressing.md

 website.
 Sparseness prevents attack packets from reaching the web server.
 Uniqueness creates accountability.
-To protect routers from flood attacks, the globally routable /48 prefix is also randomized, in a way that exploits BGP route propagation delay to partially or completely quash the flooding at the source, thereby protecting all upstream routers.
+To protect routers from flood attacks, the globally routable /48 prefix is also randomized, in a way that exploits BGP route propagation delay to partially or completely quash the flooding at the source, thereby protecting all downstream routers.

 This early draft only contains a conceptual overview.